Code execution#

 Trigger#

-By default, {exec}
+By default, exec

-blocks are executed on click (:when: click
+blocks are executed on click

-controls displayed next to the block.
+), with controls displayed next to the

 select * from countries where country_code = 'LI';

-They can also be executed immediately on load (:when: load
+They can also be executed immediately on load

 ) or not at all